a-nguy4n/cse15l-lab-reports/LabReport2.md

      - handleRequest: This method takes the query and splits the string from the '=' and returns the      string onto the page.
 The argument passed in Image #1 is 'Hello'.
      - main: The main method checks whether the argument, the port number, is a valid argument in order to create the domain.
 The port number here is 4000.
   - Passing the argument 'Hello' only results in the page turning from a blank page to the result in Image #1 as no argument has been passed prior.
+  -  **URL Components**
+      - Domain is: localhost:4000
+      - Path is: add-message
+      - Query is: ?s=Hello
+  - **How Request is Handled by Handler:**
+     - The request is handled piece by piece from the components of the URL (listed above).
+     - First, from the Handler Class, the "if" statements determine whether the path matches the given parameter.
+When it the pathway matches that parameter from the "if" statement it moves onto the next line.
+         - If the path is "\" then it will simply return that specific line.
+         - Then if the path is "/add-message", then Handler will continue to process other components of the URL accordingly.
+     - Now, Handler will determine the path's message by checking if the path contains the keyword.
+In this case, it is "add"
+     - Because the path contains "add", then Handler will split the query.
+It will split the "=".
+As a result, the string split from the "=" is set into        String[] parameters.
+     - Following the split of the query, Handler will check the whether the split in the string list matches a key letter, "s".
+     - Here, the query does contain an "s" and after split, it does match the Handler condition.
+So, then it stores the parameter[1] value inside String        input.
+Concatenate the returned line with a "\n", which is a space.
+     - Finally, it will format the line variable and return if properly valid.
+Hence, Hello is returned.

 <br>